01242 32 31 31

-You may receive a discount from some gas and electricity energy providers by switching to a dual fuel tariff.
+You may receive a discount from some gas and electricity energy providers by switching to a dual fuel energy tariff.
 This will be outlined in the tariff details if applicable.

-Remember, the best gas and electricity deal may not always be the cheapest option available to you.
+Remember, the best gas and electricity deal may not always be the cheapest energy option available to you.
 We recommend that you compare the price of gas and electricity individually as well.

 A smart way to compare energy providers is to take a look at what types of services are available from each energy supplier.
 Look out for their opening hours, how they handle customer queries related to billing and complaints.
-It’s important to look at the reputation of the company, independent customer ratings and reviews will also be helpful.
+It’s important to look at the reputation of the energy company, independent customer ratings and reviews will also be helpful.

-Knowing that each company is regulated by Ofgem should give you peace of mind when using an energy comparison tool.
-All companies will be required to follow the same rules, if any company does go under, you will be covered by Ofgem – they will even make sure that your energy supply doesn’t get cut off by arranging for an alternative supplier to take over your tariff if required.
+Knowing that each energy company is regulated by Ofgem should give you peace of mind when using an energy price comparison tool.
+All energy companies will be required to follow the same rules, if any company does go under, you will be covered by Ofgem – they will even make sure that your energy supply doesn’t get cut off by arranging for an alternative energy supplier to take over your tariff if required.

 Here’s how to tariffs